Mobile Suit Gundam: Gundam vs. Zeta Gundam: Plot

-It is also noted that the release of this game on the Nintendo Gamecube was only available in Japan.

 Gameplay

 Arcade Mode

 This allows players to choose between either the team up of the E.F.S.F and A.E.U.G, or the Titans and Zeons.
 Once done, the player will have the option to choose their own difficulty within the mode.
 The player must choose both a ground unit and a space unit for combat.
 They may also choose which weapons they want to customize for their characters.
 The player will then be put through a gauntlet of matches against computer control in which they have to fight.
 This mode is also two player, which can either be used to co-op or play against each other.

 Versus

 Versus mode is quite similar to the one on one option on arcade mode, except that there is only one match rather than a gauntlet of matches.

 Survival Mode

 Survival Mode allows player to battle an endless gauntlet of CPU players.
 Unlike in the arcade mode, the player will not recover health from matches.
 The player continues to fight until they have been defeated.